hanxiaomax/Learncpp_CN/docs/1-1-Statements-and-the-structure-of-a-program.md

 All of the programs we write will follow this general template, or a variation on it.

-Author’s note
+!!! info "作者注"

 	If parts (or all) of the above explanation are confusing, that’s to be expected at this point.
 This was just to provide a quick overview.
 Subsequent lessons will dig into all of the above topics, with plenty of additional explanation and examples.

 You can compile and run this program yourself, and you will see that it outputs the following to the console: